Career Definition for a Digital Film Producer

 Multimedia Artist and Animator

 With a bachelor's degree in art or computer graphics, these artists and animators seek employment creating visual effects and animations for media forms, including television, video games and movies.
-Slower than average employment growth of 6% was forecast from 2014 to 2024, per the BLS.
-As of 2015, these professionals earned an annual median wage of $63,970.
+Average employment growth of 8% was forecast from 2016 to 2026, per the BLS.
+As of 2017, these professionals earned an annual median wage of $70,530.

 Broadcast and Sound Engineering Technician